Search

 Conductor

 Titus Engel was named Conductor of the Year by Opernwelt magazine in 2020.
-With his comprehensive view of repertoire from a wide range of epochs, he always understands works in their multifaceted relationality.
-Respected for his expertise in the field of historical performance practice as well as for his precise conducting of complex contemporary projects, the Berlin-born Zurich native can also be seen regularly performing central works of opera literature - for example, he thrilled audiences with Lohengrin at the Tiroler Festspiele Erl in 2021.
-Always ready to break new ground in his exploration of scenic concepts on the podium, he sees music theatre as an experimental field in which social utopias can flourish.
+With his comprehensive view of repertoire from a wide range of eras, he always understands works in their multifaceted relationships.
+Appreciated for his expertise in the field of historical performance practice as well as for his precise conducting of complex contemporary projects, the Berlin-born Zurich native can also regularly be seen conducting central works of opera literature - for example, he delighted audiences with Lohengrin at the Tyrolean Festival Erl in 2021.
+Always ready to break new ground in his exploration of scenic concepts on the podium, he sees music theater as a field of experimentation on which social utopias can flourish.

 NATIONAL POLISH RADIO SYMPHONY ORCHESTRA